Breaking Bread, Building Bridges:

 -Deuteronomy 12:7

 All that being said, I think our former President Obama's choice to have a Bud with Gates and Crowley was dead on in my humble opinion.
-It may not be current news, but the concept is still crystal clear.
-As Mr. Obama has said in different ways throughout his time in office, "not every problem is going to be solved by government and not every problem should be solved by government."
+It may not be current news, but the concept is still crystal clear that, as one of them said to the press, "not every problem is going to be solved by government and not every problem should be solved by government."